|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Along the Texas-Mexico border, around 1913

 One of the most controversial westerns of its time, due to director/co-writer Sam Peckinpah's unrelenting, graphically-brutal, slow-motion violence and savagely-explicit carnage.
-It was hailed for its truly realistic and reinterpreted vision of the dying West in the early 20th century.
+It earned him the nickname of "Bloddy Sam" thanks to its over-the-top orgiastic killings.
+The breakthrough western was hailed for its truly realistic and reinterpreted vision of the dying West in the early 20th century.
 At the time, it was considered a veiled criticism of the Vietnam War.

-The film opened with an impressive botched bank robbery and ambush, introducing its unrelenting, bleak tale of a group of aging, scroungy outlaws (the 'wild bunch').
+The opening was an impressive botched bank robbery and ambush, introducing its unrelenting, bleak tale of a group of aging, scroungy outlaws (the 'wild bunch').
 They were bound by a private code of honor, camaraderie and friendship, but at odds with the society of 1913.
 The lone band of men were led by Pike Bishop (William Holden), who was joined by second in command Dutch Engstrom (Ernest Borgnine), brothers Lyle and Tector Gorch (Warren Oates and Ben Johnson), and Sykes (Edmond O'Brien).

 They had come to the end of the line after taking flight to Mexico.
 They were no longer living under the same rules in the Old West.
 They were relentlessly stalked by inept bounty hunters, one of whom was Pike's former friend Deke Thornton (Robert Ryan), who would rather side with the outlaws if it weren't for the threat of being sent back to Yuma Prison.